-[UPDATE: Pasdeloup has a new name and concept.
-The chef and bartender mentioned in this article are no longer at the restaurant.]
+[UPDATE: Pasdeloup has closed, and new owners have changed the name to Goguette, and the concept.
+The chef and bartender mentioned in this article are no longer at the restaurant, which.]

 It wasn’t until recently that I became very in awe of bartenders.
 I used to just go in and order a beer when I was younger, not really aware that these people are the pastry chefs of the beverage world.
 Now that I’m older, and wiser, I realize what a specialized skill these bartenders possess.
 I’ve become a little obsessed watching a good bartender work while perched at the bar facing them, checking out the deft, swift, sure movements of their hands as they measure, mix, shake, and strain.